-There are three exams each worth 18% of the course grade and each covering approximately a third of the course material.
+There are three exams each covering approximately a third of the course material.
 The exams are essay/problem format and require the application of course material to addressing organizational issues (analysis and recommendations).
 Exams must be submitted on Canvas.

 PROJECT